Kaunas Comics Residency 2018

 Besides his personal project the artist will be subject to hold a comics workshop for local artists or students of Academy of Arts.
 Also he will have to participate in a closing event/presentation/exhibition at the end of residency stay.
 Other events, sightseeing or collaborations with local artists/groups/organizations are optional, however very welcome.

 Comics library and comics/prints shop will be closed for public during the residency month.

 Note!
 The riso-studio (printing machines and other equipment) sometimes could be used by KITOKIA GRAFIKA team for their ongoing projects.

 The residency benefits include

-accommodation at a well equipped live/work residence for 1 artist during the residency period (4 weeks)
+fully covered accommodation at a well equipped live/work studio for 1 artist during the residency period (4-6 weeks)

 Note!
-If you are applying as a group or work pair, you will have to secure extra funding for your travel expenses and daily allowances from outside sources, as we can only cover traveling for one artist/residency.
+If you are applying as a group or work pair, you will have to secure extra funding for your travel expenses and daily allowances from outside sources, as we can only cover traveling for one artist per residency.

 Note!
 Unfortunately you cannot apply for a residency if you are living in Lithuania.